 - Post-workout nutrition aids in muscle recovery and repair, replenishes glycogen stores, and reduces muscle soreness.

-- Hydration is crucial for optimal performance, and it is important to drink plenty of water throughout the day leading up to your workout.
+- Hydration is crucial for optimal performance, and drinking plenty of water throughout the day leading up to your workout is important.

 Importance of Pre-Workout Nutrition